SHOP RESOURCES

 Here are some main things to know about the TEKS standards:

-7 Strands of the TEKS ELA Standards
+7 Strands of the TEKS English Language Arts Standards

 Here's a look at each of the 7 strands or domains.
 This is featured in all grade levels from K-12.